Introduction to Plugin Development

 Welcome to the Plugin Developer Handbook.
 Whether you’re writing your first plugin or your fiftieth, we hope this resource helps you write the best plugin possible.

 The Plugin Developer Handbook covers a variety of topics — everything from what should be in the plugin header, to security best practices, to tools you can use to build your plugin.
-It’s also a work in progress — if you find something missing or incomplete, please edit and make it better.
+It’s also a work in progress — if you find something missing or incomplete, please notify the documentation team in slack and we’ll make it better together.

 Why We Make Plugins

 If there’s one cardinal rule in WordPress development, it’s this: Don’t touch WordPress core.
 This means that you don’t edit core WordPress files to add functionality to your site.
-This is because, when WordPress updates to a new version, it overwrites all the core files.
-Any functionality you want to add should therefore be added through plugins using approved WordPress APIs.
+This is because WordPress overwrites core files with each update.
+Any functionality you want to add or modify should be done using plugins.

 WordPress plugins can be as simple or as complicated as you need them to be, depending on what you want to do.
 The simplest plugin is a single PHP file.
 The Hello Dolly plugin is an example of such a plugin.
 The plugin PHP file just needs a Plugin Header, a couple of PHP functions, and some hooks to attach your functions to.